The Newest TXST Tradition

 President Kelly Damphousse launched a new Texas State University tradition at the Spring 2023 commencement ceremonies by awarding challenge coins to TXST graduates.

 All Texas State University graduation candidates who participate in our official commencement ceremonies receive a TXST challenge coin as they cross the stage and receive their diploma.
-The 2025 zinc alloy coin with a gorgeous antique bronze finish features the University Seal on one face and the iconic Bobcat emblem with the graduation year on the other.
 This commemorative coin serves as a lasting token of achievement, recognizing each graduate’s dedication, resilience, and the moment their journey becomes a part of the university’s enduring legacy.

 Challenge coins originated during World War I as a way for military leaders to recognize soldiers and other personnel for outstanding service and bravery.
 Over time, the military formalized the tradition and handed them out to recognize other milestones and achievements.
 Civilian organizations, including universities, started adopting the tradition in recent decades to recognize graduates and special honors.